Free shipping for all orders from $35+

 Sauces and dressings are the most common culprits for hidden sugars, gluten, soy, and preservatives.
 Always ask for them on the side.
 A simple request for extra virgin olive oil and lemon is a foolproof, clean option.

-Be wary of fried foods, as the breading often contains wheat and additives, and the oils used are frequently highly processed.
-With soups and stews, unless noted as house-made, assume they are made from bases containing MSG and artificial flavors.
+Be wary of fried foods—the breading often contains wheat and additives, and the oils used are frequently highly processed.
+With soups and stews, unless noted as house-made, assume they're made from bases containing MSG and artificial flavors.

 Remember a critical rule: Gluten-free does not automatically mean clean.
 A gluten-free pizza crust or pasta can still be made from refined starches and contain a host of stabilizers and emulsifiers.
 True clean eating looks at the whole ingredient profile.